-There have been changes over time in how QIs related to care recipients have been calculated.
-While the original QI Program (1 July 2019) counted occurrences of QIs (meaning that, for example, more than one pressure injury or physical restraint device could be counted for a single care recipient), the expanded QI Program from 1 July 2021 counts the number of care recipients meeting/not meeting QI criteria and produces prevalence rates in the form of percentages.
+There have been changes over time in how QIs related to care recipients have been calculated (see Technical notes for further information).
+The expanded QI Program from 1 July 2021 counts the number of care recipients meeting/not meeting QI criteria and produces prevalence rates in the form of percentages.
 This value is calculated by dividing the number of eligible care recipients that meet the criteria to be counted for the QI by the total number of eligible care recipients assessed and then multiplying by 100.